MGorin84/Snowflakes/README.md

 - Having appropriate documentation completed which was achieved during the work on the project

-- Getting comfortable with the Rails project which was achieved trough hard work :)
+- Getting comfortable with the Rails project which was achieved through hard work :)